Lippincott Williams & Wilkins

 Lippincott had its headquarters in Philadelphia, Pennsylvania, with other United States locations in Baltimore, Maryland, New York City, New York, Hagerstown, Maryland, and Ambler, Pennsylvania, as well as locations in London, Hong Kong, and Sydney.
 Most of those offices are still in service under Wolters Kluwer.

 History

-The publisher had its origins in a Philadelphia bookstall opened by Benjamin Warner and Jacob Johnson in 1792.
-Joshua Ballinger Lippincott assumed control of the firm in 1836.
-In 1978, the company (then named J. B. Lippincott Company) was sold to Harper & Row, at which point it began to focus its publishing activities exclusively in health care; in 1990, it was sold by News Corporation to Wolters Kluwer.
+The publisher traces its origins to a Philadelphia bookstall opened by Benjamin Warner and Jacob Johnson in 1792.
+Joshua Ballinger Lippincott assumed control of the firm in 1836, and it later operated as the J. B. Lippincott Company for much of the 19th and 20th centuries.

+In 1978, J.B.
+Lippincott Company was sold to Harper & Row, after which it shifted its publishing focus exclusively to health care.
+In 1990, it was sold by News Corporation to Wolters Kluwer.
 It was later merged with Raven Press in 1995 to become Lippincott-Raven Publishers, which then merged with Williams & Wilkins, ultimately forming Lippincott Williams & Wilkins in 1998.